7span/laravel-chat/README.md

 ## <span id="license">License</span>

 This package is open-source software licensed under the MIT License.
 Feel free to use, modify, and distribute it according to the terms of the license.

-> [!NOTE]
-> Future enhancements may include feature-wise plans and workspace-specific development.